-Rub the fat into the sieved flour to make breadcrumbs.
-Add the sugar, dried fruit and then the egg.
-Mix to combine, then form a ball of dough, using a splash of milk if needed.
+Rub the butter into the flour to make breadcrumbs.
+Add the sugar and sultanas, then stir in the egg.
+Mix, then form a ball of dough, using a splash of milk if needed.

 You now need a bakestone or a heavy iron griddle.
 Rub it with butter and wipe the excess away.
-Put it on to a direct heat and wait until it heats up, place the Welsh cakes on the griddle, turning once.
-They need about 2–3 minutes each side.
-Each side needs to be caramel brown before turning although some people I know like them almost burnt.
+Put it on a direct heat and wait until it heats up.
+Place the Welsh cakes on the griddle and cook for 2–3 minutes on each side, or until caramel brown.

 Remove from the pan and dust with caster sugar while still warm.
-Some people leave out the dried fruit, and split them when cool and sandwich them together with jam.
+Some people leave out the sultanas, split them when cool and sandwich them together with jam.